How Do I Get My Partner To Respect Me?

 • Invest in trust.
 Trust is foundational to respect and healthy relationships, but it can take work.
 Trusting your partner requires a conscious effort, and putting in the work to build trust not only increases respect but makes it easier to increase respect in the future.

 • Believe in your partner.
-Respect comes easier when we feel that our partner supports our goals and ambitions.
+Respect comes easier when we perceive that our partner supports our goals and ambitions.
 If your partner doesn't seem to believe you are capable or is indifferent to your success, you will not feel respected or uplifted, which can harm a healthy relationship.

 The list above barely scratches the surface of how to increase respect in a relationship.
 Ultimately, communicating with your partner and understanding their wants and needs is the most important part of developing respect.